-Unlisted options were issued under the Rights Issue Prospectus dated 21 October 2020.
+The unlisted options were issued under the Rights Issue Prospectus dated 21 October 2020.
 One free option was allocated for every two shares subscribed for under the Rights Issue.
-Therefore the options were not granted as remuneration and are not considered as a share-based payment, as they are part of a capital issue applicable to all shareholders.
+Therefore, the options were not granted as remuneration and are not considered as a share-based payment, as they are part of a capital issue applicable to all shareholders.
+The options were exercisable at \$0.03/option.